 The earliest official Ducati documents in our possession are two leaflets dated September 7, 1946, and even these did not perfectly agree, but both indicated 5 Lenses were planned:

-"All these objectives excel for an extraordinary fineness of image in all the field, and for the high transparency, not only as a result of an excellent optical correction, but above all a very careful choice of glasses and anti-reflective treatment (Coating) applied to the surfaces of the various elements of each optical complex."
+"All of these objectives excel for an extraordinary fineness of image in all the field, and for the high transparency, not only as a result of an excellent optical correction, but above all a very careful choice of glasses and anti-reflective treatment (Coating) applied to the surfaces of the various elements of each optical complex."

 Later, the indication of 6 lenses was confirmed in a leaflet dated October 1946, but from that time in the official documents, there is no further mention of the Aplanator 100/4.